varavelio/nodx/SPEC.md

 ### Rendering

-- When possible each node has a `render` that produces its string representation.
+- When possible each node has a `render` method that produces its string representation.
 - Rendering is recursive: element nodes render their attributes and children.

 ## Usage Example